cp3402-students/project-2025-tr1-jcua-team5/README.md

 # Project Overview

-Welcome to our project!
 This repository contains all the files to set up and maintain the Baizonn Learning Centre website.
 The purpose of this project is to provide a user-friendly and responsive website for our customers through the implementation of the underscores theme.

 This theme has been modified specifically for Baizonn Learning Centre.
 It includes well-written code for future developers to understand and refine.
 Installation